hmsayem/personnel-api/README.md

-## Employee API Server
+### Clean Architecture Principles in REST API
-Implementation of **Clean Architecture** principles in REST API Server built with Go.
+An Implementation of Clean Architecture principles in REST API server with Go.

+**Fundamentals of Clean Architecture:**
+- Independent of frameworks.
+- Testable
+- Independent of UI.
+- Independent of database.
+- Independent of any external agency.

 ### API Reference